Smartphone SoCs Explained: All You Need to Know

 What is the ARM architecture?

 Another name that you might have typically heard while talking about smartphone SoCs is ARM.
-What you need to know is that ARM is a British company that owns the license to the ARM architecture, instruction set, and CPU core design that is used by all companies that make SoCs.
+What you need to know is that ARM is a British company that owns the CPU architecture, instruction set, and core design that is used in the majority of smartphones, smartwatches, and a few other electronics.

 No matter what smartphone brand you buy, and regardless of the SoC it uses, it is a given that it is based on ARM architecture.

 Bonus Info: It is also interesting to know that major SoC-makers like Apple, Qualcomm, MediaTek, Huawei, and Unisoc do not actually manufacture SoCs in their own plants.
-Instead, they outsource this job to specialized semiconductor manufacturing companies like TSMC, Global Foundries, and SMIC.
-Samsung is the only smartphone SoC maker in this list that has the capability to design its own ARM-based SoCs and also manufacture them in-house.
+Instead, they outsource this job to specialized semiconductor manufacturing companies like TSMC, Samsung Foundry, Global Foundries, and SMIC.
+Samsung is the only smartphone SoC maker in this list that can design its own ARM-based SoCs and also manufacture them in-house.

 What components does an SoC contain?